I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbdeviceinitialize.md

 <p>If the structure pointed to by <i>Config</i> is not filled out correctly, <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> will raise an error.
 For more information about the requirements for the <i>Config</i> parameter, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406206">SPB_CONTROLLER_CONFIG</a>.</p>

-<p>Your SPB controller driver calls this method to register its event callback functions with the SPB framework extension (SpbCx) and to specify the transfer mode to use for the controller's I/O queue. <b>SpbDeviceInitialize</b> creates all of the controller's internal data structures, including the I/O queue.</p>

-<p>The SPB controller driver must call this method before it <i>commits</i> the device object—that is, before it returns from the <i>EvtDriverDeviceAdd</i> callback or adds the PDO to the controller's child list.
-The child list represents the devices that are attached to the bus.
-For more information, see <a href="kmdf.enumerating_the_devices_on_a_bus">Enumerating the Devices on a Bus</a>.</p>

-<p>After <b>SpbDeviceInitialize</b> returns, the controller is ready to process I/O requests, but the SPB controller driver can, as needed, continue to configure the controller settings before it commits the device object.</p>

-<p>If the structure pointed to by <i>Config</i> is not filled out correctly, <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> will raise an error.
-For more information about the requirements for the <i>Config</i> parameter, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406206">SPB_CONTROLLER_CONFIG</a>.</p>

 ## -requirements
 <table>
 <tr>